stavarengo/php-tic-tac-toe/README.md

 $ composer install
 $ composer run --timeout=0 serve
 ```
-  > You are going to need Internet connection because some CSS and JS files (like [FontAwesome] assets) are loaded from a remote server.
 - The `MoveInterface`:
     - It has not been changed in any way.
 I did not even add a `namespace` to it.
     - Its implementation can be found in the file `src/App/Bot/MinimaxBot.php`.
 I used the [Minimax Algorithm]